-Spice Bazaar, also known as (Mısır Çarşısı) which means the Egyptian Bazaar, is the first address for those looking for traditional Turkish flavours in Istanbul for centuries.
-Thousands of spices from Asia and Africa to the east of our country, Turkish delight and Turkish market.
-In 2015, the famous market newly opened jewellers and souvenirs and selling shops, mystic atmosphere with its customers shopping provides an amusement journey to history.
+Spice Bazaar, also known as (Mısır Çarşısı) which means the Egyptian Bazaar, is the first address for those looking for traditional Turkish flavors in Istanbul for centuries.
+Thousands of spices from Asia and Africa to the east of our country, Turkish delight, and the Turkish market.
+In 2015, the famous market newly opened jewelers and souvenirs and selling shops, mystic atmosphere with its customer’s shopping provides an amusement journey to history.

 Take care of social distancing while you shopping at coronavirus period